nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2021-01-14-what-is-a-social-entrepreneur.md

 Thanks so much for reading this post.
 I hope you enjoyed it!

-Reach out to me via [LinkedIn](https://www.linkedin.com/in/nadia-humbert-labeaumaz/) anytime.
+You can reach out to me via [LinkedIn](https://www.linkedin.com/in/nadia-humbert-labeaumaz/) anytime.